eofitg/Another-Alternatives/README.md

 This project follows similar concept but aims to be smaller, lighter, and more helpful.

-- Simple commands and switches, instead of heavy graphical interfaces like `OneConfig` (I know most people like it, but it is not my style)
+- Simple commands and switches, instead of heavy graphical interfaces like `OneConfig` (I know it is convenient, but not for this project)
 - Lightweight, modular mods, instead of an all-in-one mod
 - No auto-added dependencies like `Essential` (all I want is just what I download)
 - Includes additional tweaks and tools to enhance experience,  beyond just being an alternative